awsdocs/aws-site-to-site-vpn-user-guide/doc_source/modify-vpn-target.md

 + An existing transit gateway to another transit gateway
 + An existing transit gateway to a virtual private gateway

+After you modify the target gateway, your Site\-to\-Site VPN connection will be temporarily unavailable for a brief period while we provision the new endpoints\.

 The following tasks help you complete the migration to a new gateway\.

 **Topics**